wanjugu96/pula-test/README.md

 ## Part One
 - The database stores area data, farmer data and harvest data.
 - Come up with a minimum of 5 scenarios to validate that the built API captures relevant data and meets quality standards:
-- -The average rainfall need to a value between 150-200
+-   The average rainfall need to a value between 150-200
-- -The maximum value for the average temperature should be 45
+-   The maximum value for the average temperature should be 45
-- -All the individual table variabkes need to be non-null values
+-   All the individual table variabkes need to be non-null values
+-   The yield needs to be a certsin minimum per hectare eg 0.g tonnes
+-   The daat sent to the area eg rainfall and temparature can only be numeric, no letters submitted.